What Are Hacked Devices?

 Sepio enforces granular hardware usage controls predefined by administrators.
 The system continuously compares each asset’s DNA profile and ARF score with preset rules and maps them to appropriate policies.
 It automatically blocks assets that violate rules or match a known attack, including hacked devices, enabling instant and automated mitigation.

 Sepio’s unique trafficless approach enables scalable asset risk management without burdening IT resources.
 With no privacy risks, no compliance issues, and no performance impact, deployment is fast and simple, taking less than 24 hours.
-This ensures enterprises can scale protection against hacked USB devices across their entire ecosystem.
+This ensures enterprises can scale protection against compromised USB devices across their entire ecosystem.

-Maximizing ROI on Existing Security Tools
+Maximizing ROI on Existing Cybersecurity Tools

 The Sepio platform integrates seamlessly with leading cybersecurity solutions such as NACs, EDRs, XDRs, and Zero Trust platforms.
 By improving these tools with physical layer visibility, Sepio increases the return on existing IT and security investments.
 Without Sepio, these solutions cannot fully achieve their mission of identifying and mitigating threats introduced by hacked devices.